nicolaymh/On-line-shop/README.md

 ### Features:

-##### This an e-commerce demo made for a client. the project is done in nodejs and reactjs. you can test it a little in the next link: [Gamer Store](https://gamerstore.nimohe.dev/ "Gamer Store").
-The project is deployed in AWS-EC2 in the same server using nginx.
+#### This is an e-commerce demo made for a client.
+The project is done in Nodejs and ReactJs.
+You can try it out a little at the following link: [Gamer Store](https://gamerstore.nimohe.dev/ "Gamer Store").
+The project is deployed on AWS-EC2 on the same server using nginx.
+The project handles roles such as user, moderator and admin; admin is the main role and admin can change users role.